 Code of Practice 5.9.2: Initiate dialogue describing cyanide management procedures and responsively address identified concerns.
-(GGMC/MOAF)

-- 1. Are there opportunities for the operation to interact with stakeholders and provide them with information regarding cyanide management practices and procedures? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.9.2?
+1. Verify that there are opportunities for the operation to interact with stakeholders and provide them with information regarding cyanide management practices and procedures.

 Code of Practice 5.9.3: Make appropriate operational and environmental information regarding cyanide available to stakeholders.
-(EPA/GGMC/GGDMA)

-- 1. Has the operation developed written descriptions of how their activities are conducted and how cyanide is managed?
-Are these descriptions available to communities and other stakeholders? - 2.
-Has the operation disseminated information on cyanide in verbal form where a significant percentage of the local population is illiterate? - 3.
-Does the operation make information publicly available on the following confirmed cyanide release or exposure incidents? - a) Cyanide exposure resulting in hospitalization or fatality - b) Cyanide releases off the mine site requiring response or remediation - c) Cyanide releases on or off the mine site resulting in significant adverse effects to health or the environment - d) Cyanide releases on or off the mine site requiring reporting under applicable regulations - e) Releases that are or that cause applicable limits for cyanide to be exceeded status: 2 nd DRAFT ENVIRONMENTAL MANAEMENT CODES OF PRACTICE Revision: 2.0 CYANIDE Revision Date:
+- 1. Confirm that the operation has developed written descriptions of how activities are conducted and how cyanide is managed. - 2.
+Verify that these descriptions are available to communities and other stakeholders. - 3.
+Verify that the operation disseminated information on cyanide in an understandable format in areas where a significant percentage of the local population is illiterate.

+- 3. Verify that the operation makes information on the following confirmed cyanide release or exposure incidents publicly available: - a) Cyanide exposure resulting in hospitalization or fatality; - b) Cyanide releases off the mine site requiring response or remediation; - c) Cyanide releases on or off the mine site resulting in significant adverse effects to health or the environment; - d) Cyanide releases on or off the mine site requiring reporting under applicable regulations; - e) Releases that are or that cause applicable limits for cyanide to be exceeded.